andrejacobs/ajfs/Planning/Specs.md

         -   `ajfs diff /path/to/lhs.ajfs /path/to/rhs.ajfs` compare two databases.
         -   `ajfs diff /path/to/lhs.ajfs /path/to/dirs` compare a database against a directory.
         -   `ajfs diff /path/a /path/b` compare two file systems.

+-   `tosync`

+    -   Shows what files need to be synced from the LHS to the RHS.
+NOTE: Does not do any syncing.
+This is the job for the execellent rsync.
+        For example I can use this to see which files on my Mac has not yet been backed up on a Linux server (even though the paths will be different etc.)
+    -   Criteria are:
+        -   Files that only appear in the LHS will be shown.
+        -   Files that have changed will be shown and thus indicate that the ones on the RHS need to be overwritten.
+        -   However permissions and last modification times are ignored since these are bound to be different between two systems.
+        -   If both databases have compatible file signature hashes, then items with a different hash will also be shown.
+    -   One of my biggest use cases for this tool is to be able to tell if some files on one system have actually been backed up onto another system.
+        In these situations the paths are not the same.
+        -   `-s, --hash`.
+When this option is specified then both sides (LHS and RHS) will need to have file signature hashes.
+Only the hashes will be compared and any hash that appears only in the LHS or that is different to the hash on the RHS will be shown.
+    -   Examples:
+        -   `ajfs tosync /path/to/rhs.ajfs` compares ./db.ajfs as the LHS against the RHS database.
+        -   `ajfs tosync /path/to/lhs.ajfs /path/to/rhs.ajfs` compares the LHS database against the RHS database.

 ### Global flags